NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

 ![](./Images/togglewidget_window.gif)

-## Step 5: add a Slider
+## Step 5: Add a Slider

-   In this step, you will be adding a slider to the widget created in Step 3.
+In this step, you will be adding a slider to the widget.
 This slider will change the scale of the object.
 This is an optional step and may be skipped as it is just to showcase a simple addition of what a widget can do.
 For a more complex slider, [check out the guide to `Slider Manipulator` here.](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene/blob/main/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md)

 ### Step 5.1: Add to `widget_info_manipulator.py`

-Use `Omniverse Ui Framework` to build the framework for the slider in the function `on_build_widgets`.
+Use `omni.ui` to build the framework for the slider in the function `on_build_widgets()`.

 This slider is an optional feature to the widget but is a great way to add utility.